MicrosoftDocs/memdocs/sccm/develop/core/servers/configure/how-to-list-all-programs-and-their-maximum-run-time-value.md

 ms.collection: M365-identity-device-management
 ---
 # How to List All Programs and Their Maximum Run Time Value
-In System Center Configuration Manager, you can list all programs with their maximum run time values by using the `SMS_Package` and `SMS_Program` classes and class properties.
+In Configuration Manager, you can list all programs with their maximum run time values by using the `SMS_Package` and `SMS_Program` classes and class properties.

 ### To list all programs and their maximum run times